ahvonenj/cryptoanalysis/README.md

 # Cryptoanalysis

 Decrypting stuff is hard.
 This repo aims to provide tool(s) to make it easier.
+Check [wiki](https://github.com/ahvonenj/cryptoanalysis/wiki) for more information and [resources](https://github.com/ahvonenj/cryptoanalysis/wiki/Resources).

 ## Main features